derykmakgill/krawisz/test.md

 >I have very grave concerns with the proposed rules for the maintaining of Bitcoin deposits and the lack of consumer protection in the event of Bitcoin Network rule changes in the current filings.
 >
 >As described in the S-1 filing for the "Bitcoin Investment Trust" (BIT), a "permanent fork" of Bitcoin may occur when two groups of users disagree as to the rules which define the system (its "consensus rules").
 More specifically, such a "permanent fork" is likely to occur when one group of users wish to make a change to Bitcoin's consensus rules, while another group does not.
 This leads to two cryptocurrencies, and may lead to significant ambiguity around which should be referred to as "Bitcoin".

+#### 21 December 2017

+Twitter personality Pierre Rochard [threatens Roger Ver and Brian Armstrong](https://twitter.com/pierre_rochard/status/943870400840306694?s=20) with legal action by implication over the naming of 'Bitcoin Cash.'

+>Will they also accuse judges and juries of being "retarded" if they rule that the two phrases too similar?

+Pierre had [previously argued](http://archive.is/iVzMs) that disputes over Bitcoin forks should be settled in court, not markets.

 #### 12 December 2019